Alpha-W0lf/content_platform/docs/003_dev_and_testing_guide.md

-# Content Platform Development Guide - Part 2: PATCH Endpoint and Error Handling
+# Content Platform Development Guide - Part 3: Task Testing and Request Logging

-This is Part 2 of 4 in the Content Platform Development Guide series:
+This is Part 3 of 4 in the Content Platform Development Guide series:

 - Part 1: Project Setup and Initial API/Model Tests
-- Part 2 (Current): PATCH Endpoint and Error Handling
+- Part 2: PATCH Endpoint and Error Handling
-- Part 3: Task Testing and Request Logging
+- Part 3 (Current): Task Testing and Request Logging
 - Part 4: Task Error Handling and Frontend Integration

-Okay, let's move on to the next part, which focuses on expanding the API tests to include the PATCH /projects/{id} endpoint and enhancing error handling, particularly around database operations.

 # Content Platform Development and Testing Guide

-This part builds on the previous part, adding tests for the `PATCH /projects/{id}` endpoint and enhancing error handling.
+This part builds on the previous part, adding tests for Celery tasks and implementing request logging middleware.

 **Remember to always:**